marshackVB/rapid_nlp_blog/README.md

  Search for models suitable for a wide variety of tasks in the [huggingface model hub](https://huggingface.co/models)

 #### Getting started:
 To get started training these models in your own Workspace, simply follow the below steps.
-Note that both model training and inference are intended to be perfomed using single-node, GPU-backed clusters that leverage the Databricks ML runtime.
-The project was most recently tested using Databricks ML runtime 11.0 and a virtual machine type equiped with a single GPU.
-The transformers library will distributed model training across multiple GPUs if your virtual machine has more than one.
  1. Clone this github repository into a Databricks Repo

  2. Open the **data** Notebook and attached the Notebook to a Cluster.
 Select "Run all" at the top of the notebook to download and store the example datasets as Delta tables.
 Review the cell outputs to see data samples and charts.

- 3. Open the **train** Notebook.
-Notice that the notebook allows the user to choose a training dataset and model type.
-To get started, choose the banking77 datasets and the distilbert model.
-This dataset is relatively small and the distilbert model is among the faster transformer models to train.
-You can either run the notebook against an interactive cluster or as a [Job](https://docs.databricks.com/data-engineering/jobs/index.html).
-If excuting via a Job, you can pass parameters to overwrite the default dropdown widget values.
-Additionally, by increasing the Job's Maximum concurrent runs, you can fit multiple transformers models concurrently by launching several jobs with different values for model type.
+ 3. Open the **trainer** Notebook.
+Select "Run all" to train an initial model on the banking77 dataset.
+As part of the run, Widgets will appear at the top of the notebook enabling the user to choose different input datasets, models, and training parameters.
+To test different models and configurations, consider running the training notebook as a [Job](https://docs.databricks.com/data-engineering/jobs/index.html).
+When executing via a Job, you can pass parameters to overwrite the default widget values.
+Additionally, by increasing the Job's maximum concurrent runs, you can fit multiple transformer models concurrently by launching several jobs with different parameters.

     <img src="img/job_parameters.png" alt="Mlflow tracking server runs" style="height: 325px; width:560px;"/>
     <p align="left">